RobinBuschmann/arc-m/README.md

 # arc-m

-> Angular React Component Module
+(arc-m stands for Angular React Component Module)

-> Angular module for wrapper react components in order to use those react components directly in angular components
+> Angular module for wrapping react components in order to use those react components directly in angular components

 ## Installation
 ```bash